 The DIB launched in April 2016 with a two-year, renewable mandate.

-The DIB is one of several independent federal advisory committees advising the Secretary of Defense on various issues.
-Focusing less on long studies and more on rapidly producing action plans and experiments, the DIB makes its proposals through the prism of three major challenges: people and culture; technology and capabilities; and practices and operations.
+The DIB is one of several independent federal advisory committees advising the Secretary of Defense.
+The DIB makes its proposals through the prism of three major challenge sets: people and culture; technology and capabilities; and practices and operations.
+Recommendations are designed to be concise, actionable, high-impact, and swiftly delivered.

 The DIB is part of the larger, emerging innovation ecosystem at DoD.
-It works closely with the Defense Innovation Unit Experimental (DIUx), the Defense Digital Services (DDS), and with service members and civilians across DoD looking to bring innovation and entrepreneurship to the Department.
+It works closely with the Defense Innovation Unit (DIU), the Defense Digital Service (DDS), and with service members and civilians across DoD looking to bring innovation and entrepreneurship to the Department.